dionupton/FlogIt/README.md

 # 💰 FlogIt: Demonstrative Auction Platform

-Welcome to **FlogIt**, my illustrative auction platform project.
-Crafted with precision and modern development practices, this README provides a comprehensive overview of the technologies, methodologies, and architectural choices that underpin this demo project.
+Welcome to **FlogIt**, my demo auction platform project.
+Written with modern development practices, this README provides a overview of the technologies, methodologies, and architectural choices behind this project.

 ## ✨ Core Functionalities

 - **Real-time Bidding**: Seamlessly participate in live auctions, placing and updating bids in real-time.
-- **User Authentication**: A robust mechanism ensuring secure user registration and login.
+- **User Authentication**: A bare-bones implementation of Duende Identity Service allowing secure registration and login functionality for users
 - **Notifications**: Real-time alerts on bid activities and auction progress.
-- **Search**: Efficiently locate auctions and specific items.

 ## 🛠️ Technical Stack & Architecture
 <p align="center">
-  Explore the technologies and services that power this portfolio:
+  Explore the technologies and services that power this project:
 </p>

 <p align="center">